Sign up to receive e-newsletters, discounts and promotions

 Training on a Segway is provided.
 Personal charter tour or event is available.

 Enjoy Hannibal on a specialized group tour offered by Historic Hannibal Tours.
 Options for groups include historic tours as well as haunted tours.

 Walk the streets that young Samuel Clemens roamed; hear stories from Hannibal's frontier days to its amazing growth as a center of commerce.
 Lumber, railroads, pork packing, mining, and the wealth of the Gilded Age are all just portions of Hannibal's fascinating past.

 Step-on tours for groups are available.

 Explore our self-guided, scenic driving tour of old Route 66, between Exit 145 and Exit 169 of I-44.
-A brochure is available at the Pulaski County Tourism Bureau, and you can download it from the website.
+A brochure is available at the Pulaski County Tourism Bureau; you can download it Here.

 Discover some of America's great ideas, inventions and innovators along Missouri Highway 36.
 A trip across northern Missouri features iconic American stories about the Pony Express, JC Penney, General John J. "Black Jack" Pershing, Walt Disney and Mark Twain, to name just a few.
 To obtain a copy of the audio CD that accompanies this tour, please contact the Hannibal Convention and Vistors Bureau at the address shown.Please note, the address and hours provided with this listing is for the Hannibal Convention and Visitors Bureau, not one of the tour stops.
 It is the location to pick up the audio CD that accompanies this tour.For contact information on the Highway 36 tour in Northwest Missouri, please click the link: Missouri Highway 36 - The Way of American Genius (Northwest).